 • Promote better posture awareness

-Massage therapy stimulates the parasympathetic nervous system.
-That’s the system responsible for rest and recovery.
+But the support goes beyond muscles.
+Massage therapy stimulates the parasympathetic nervous system, which is responsible for rest and recovery.
 In a world where employees are often stuck in fight-or-flight mode, this reset is powerful.
+When massage is integrated into corporate wellness plans, it sends a message: your well-being matters beyond your output.

+That psychological shift alone can impact morale.
 Employees who feel valued are more likely to stay engaged, loyal, and motivated.

 What are the Benefits of Including Full Body Massage in Workplace Wellness Programs?

 It’s easy to assume massage is purely a relaxation perk.
 In reality, its benefits align directly with business outcomes.
+Workplace stress is a significant driver of health costs and productivity loss.
+Here are some of the most notable advantages:

 1. Reduced Stress Levels